Maximal Distortion of Geodesic Diameters in Polygonal Domains

 \section{Improved Upper Bound for Holes of Bounded Diameter}

-In this section we prove Theorem~\ref{thm:Delta}.
-Similar to the proof of Theorem~\ref{thm:main}, it is enough to bound the geodesic distance from an arbitrary point in $P$ to the outer boundary.
+In this section, we prove Theorem~\ref{thm:Delta}.
+Similarly to the proof of Theorem~\ref{thm:main}, it is enough to bound the geodesic distance from an arbitrary point in $P$ to the outer boundary.
 We give three such bounds in Lemmas~\ref{lem:unit}, \ref{lem:Delta} and~\ref{lem:Delta2} that address different ranges of $h$: Lemmas~\ref{lem:unit} covers $\Delta<O(h^{-1})$ and Lemma~\ref{lem:Delta2} the range $\Delta\geq h^{-1}$; while Lemma~\ref{lem:Delta} holds for all values of $\Delta$.